TBD54566975/developer.tbd.website/site/blog/2024-07-29-ways-we-use-vcs-today.md

 **To learn more about this use case, check out this discussion between the FormFree team and the Developer Relations Team at TBD:**

-<iframe class="aspect-video" src="https://www.youtube.com/embed/vXYyT8rLaR4?si=ioQbSkiDEJ3t5XQb" title="Democratizing Loans" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe className="aspect-video" src="https://www.youtube.com/embed/vXYyT8rLaR4?si=ioQbSkiDEJ3t5XQb" title="Democratizing Loans" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowFullScreen></iframe>

 ## 6. Online Marketplaces and Catfishing

 Unfortunately, online marketplace scams are common.
 From purchasing a car to renting a home or adopting a pet, you can buy and sell almost anything online.
 However, there's no foolproof mechanism to ensure the seller is trustworthy.

 With the rise of social media, catfishing — where a person pretends to be someone they're not while online dating — has also increased dramatically.
 While many believe they're not susceptible, [23%](https://wifitalents.com/statistic/social-media-catfish/) of online dating participants reported being catfished, and [41%](https://wifitalents.com/statistic/social-media-catfish/) of catfish victims are between the ages of 18 and 34.

 [Jeffrey Schwartz](https://www.linkedin.com/in/jeffrey-alan-schwartz) created [Dentity](https://www.dentity.com/) to reduce the frequency of scams and catfishing incidents.
 Dentity uses VCs to verify individuals on any platform, from dating apps to online marketplaces.

 **To learn more about this use case, check out this discussion between Jeffrey and the Developer Relations Team at TBD:**

-<iframe class="aspect-video" src="https://www.youtube.com/embed/hnNZcqfbBFE?si=4sG6LGexwVOobDNi" title="Swipe Right Safely" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe className="aspect-video" src="https://www.youtube.com/embed/hnNZcqfbBFE?si=4sG6LGexwVOobDNi" title="Swipe Right Safely" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowFullScreen></iframe>

 ## 7. Native Tribes